IDfuse/foras/README.md

     - `MOUNT_DIR`: There will be two directories mounted on the container, `$MOUNT_DIR/var` and `$MOUNT_DIR/logs`, which will contain the database and the database logs.
     - `VESPA_VERSION`: Which version of Vespa to use.
 - From the root of the repository run `docker-compose up -d`.
 This starts the container.
-- Run `docker exec vespa vespa deploy /srv/app`.
+- Run `docker exec foras-vespa-1 vespa deploy /srv/app`.
 This will deploy the database.

 Now the database is ready for feeding or querying.